 - 3301 Modification of Threshold Standards.
 The Threshold Standards provide the basis for the definition of each zoning designation.
 Some of the Threshold Standards are relaxed as specifically defined in the zoning designations, based generally on the increase in lot size.
-Threshold Standards apply to all land uses unless modified according to the zoning designation definition or Permit exemptions contained in 1301.1. - 3302 Urban Influence Restrictions Applicable to all Zoning and Planned Unit Development Designations. - 3302.1 One-Mile Area: Some business uses may be prohibited within one mile of a municipality, in accordance with 31-15-501 (1)(a) C.R.S., as amended. - 3302.2 Three-Mile Area: Development may be required to conform to a major street plan of a municipality, in accordance with 31-23-212 et seq., C.R.S., as amended. - 3303 A-80+: Large Scale Agricultural. - 3303.1 Purpose.
+Threshold Standards apply to all land uses unless modified according to the zoning designation definition or Permit exemptions contained in 1301.1. - 3302 Urban Influence Restrictions Applicable to all Zoning and Planned Unit Development Designations.

+3302.1 One-Mile Area: Some business uses may be prohibited within one mile of a municipality, in accordance with 31-15-501 (1)(a) C.R.S., as amended.

+3302.2 Three-Mile Area: Development may be required to conform to a major street plan of a municipality, in accordance with 31-23-212 et seq., C.R.S., as amended.

+3303 A-80+: Large Scale Agricultural.

+- 3303.1 Purpose.
 This zone applies to parcels of 80 acres or more.
-The zoning designation is designed to: - A. Provide a zone for landowners whose highest priority is agricultural production and who wish to remain, as much as possible, unconstrained by the impact of residential subdivisions. - B. Protect primary and accessory agricultural uses as defined in 3106.1 and related primary and accessory residential uses; and - C. Engage in more intensive agribusiness activities through the use of the High Impact Permit process. - D. At such time as landowners in the A-80+ zone need to undertake the development of residential lots, rezoning to A/R 35+ will be routinely approved, so long as the uses and threshold standards listed below are in compliance. - 3303.2 Minimum Lot Size: 80 acres. - 3303.3 Uses by Right: - A. Agricultural, Agricultural Accessory.
+The zoning designation is designed to: - A. Provide a zone for landowners whose highest priority is agricultural production and who wish to remain, as much as possible, unconstrained by the impact of residential subdivisions. - B. Protect primary and accessory agricultural uses as defined in 3106.1 and related primary and accessory residential uses; and - C. Engage in more intensive agribusiness activities through the use of the High Impact Permit process. - D. At such time as landowners in the A-80+ zone need to undertake the development of residential lots, rezoning to A/R 35+ will be routinely approved, so long as the uses and threshold standards listed below are in compliance.

+3303.2 Minimum Lot Size: 80 acres.

+- A. Agricultural, Agricultural Accessory.
 See 3106.1, a and b. - B. Residential, Residential Accessory.
-See 3106.4, a and b. - 3303.4 Conditional Uses: - A. Uses with valid High Impact Permit in accordance with Chapter 2. - 3303.5 Threshold Standards: - A. Maximum Building Height 45' - B. Building Footprint: Maximum building footprint for any building shall be less than 20,000 square feet, 50,000 sq.ft, all buildings. - C. Building Setbacks: Threshold Standards - D. New Construction and Remodeling: Uniform Building Code, 1997 Edition. - E. Livestock Fencing: Threshold Standards - F. Agricultural Protection: Threshold Standards - G. Outdoor Storage: Threshold Standards for non-agricultural uses - H. Roads, Traffic, and Access: Threshold Standards for non-agricultural uses - I. Parking and Loading Areas: Threshold Standards - J. Health, Safety, and Welfare: Threshold Standards for non-agricultural uses - K. Nuisance Standards: Threshold Standards for non-agricultural uses
+See 3106.4, a and b.

+A. Uses with valid High Impact Permit in accordance with Chapter 2.

+- A. Maximum Building Height 45' - B. Building Footprint: Maximum building footprint overall shall not exceed 12 percent of the lot size. - C. Building Setbacks: Threshold Standards - D. New Construction and Remodeling: Uniform Building Code, 1997 Edition. - E. Livestock Fencing: Threshold Standards - F. Agricultural Protection: Threshold Standards - G. Outdoor Storage: Threshold Standards for non-agricultural uses - H. Roads, Traffic, and Access: Threshold Standards for non-agricultural uses - I. Parking and Loading Areas: Threshold Standards - J. Health, Safety, and Welfare: Threshold Standards for non-agricultural uses - K. Nuisance Standards: Threshold Standards for non-agricultural uses.

-3304 AGZ: Agricultural სამ.
+3304 AGZ: Agricultural Use.

-- 3304.1 Purpose.
+3304.1 Purpose.
 This zone applies to parcels of 35 acres or more.
-The zoning designation is designed to: - A. Provide a zone for landowners whose highest priority is agricultural production. - B. Protect primary and accessory agricultural uses as defined in 3106.1; and - C. Engage in more intensive agribusiness activities through the use of the High Impact Permit process. - D. At such time as landowners in the AGZ zone need to undertake the development of residential lots, rezoning to A/R 35+ will be routinely approved, so long as the uses and threshold standards listed below are in compliance.
+The zoning designation is designed to:

+- A. Provide a zone for landowners whose highest priority is agricultural production. - B. Protect primary and accessory agricultural uses as defined in 3106.1; and - C. Engage in more intensive agribusiness activities through the use of the High Impact Permit process. - D. At such time as landowners in the AGZ zone need to undertake the development of residential lots, rezoning to A/R 35+ will be routinely approved, so long as the uses and threshold standards listed below are in compliance.